 The company reported a 17.9 percent year-over-year growth in IP revenues from residential customers, including broadband, U-verse TV and U-verse Voice service.

 Total AT&T's U-verse subscribers, including TV and broadband, reached 7.4 million during the quarter.
 U-verse TV added 198,000 subscribers to reach 4.3 million, and U-verse broadband gained 613,000 subscribers to reach 7.1 million.

-"We continue to add [U-verse] subscribers at a rapid clip," John Stephens, AT&T's CFO, said during a conference call.
+"We continue to add [U-verse] subscribers at a rapid clip," Stephens said.

 Including DSL subscriber losses, AT&T wireline broadband connections decreased by 42,000.